LOADING ...

 and pick up the garbage, and also had to go down and to him at the

-police officer's station.
-So we got in the red VW with the
+police station.
+So we got in the red VW microbus with the

-shovels and rakes and implements of destruction and headed on the
+shovels and rakes and implements of destruction and on toward the

 officer's station.

-Now friends, there was only one or two things Obie coulda done at
+Now friends, there was only one or two that Obie coulda done at

-the police station, and the first was he could have given us a for
+the police station, and the was he could have given us a medal for

-being so and honest on the telephone, which wasn't very likely, and
+being so brave and on the telephone, which wasn't very likely, and

 we didn't expect it, and the other was he could have bawled us out

-was a third possibility that we hadn't even counted upon, and we was
+there was a third that we hadn't even counted upon, and we was

-can pick up the with these handcuffs on."
+can pick up the garbage with handcuffs on."
 He said, "Shut up, kid.

-quote Scene of the Crime unquote.
-I want you about the town of
+quote of the Crime unquote.
+I want tell you about the town of

-Stockbridge, Massachusets, this happened here, they got three stop
+Stockbridge, Massachusets, where happened here, they got three stop

 signs, two police officers, and one police car, but we got to the

-Scene of the Crime there was five officers and three police cars,
+Scene of the Crime there was five police and three police cars,

 get in the story about it.
 And they was using up all kinds of

-cop equipment that they had around the police officer's station.
+cop equipment that they had hanging around the police station.

-They was plaster tire tracks, foot prints, dog smelling prints, and
+They was taking tire tracks, foot prints, dog smelling prints, and

 they took seven eight-by-ten colour glossy photographs with circles

-and arrows and a on the back of each one explaining what each
+and arrows and a paragraph on the back of each one explaining each

-one was to be used as evidence against us.
-Took of the approach,
+one was to be used as evidence against us. pictures of the approach,

 the getaway, the northwest corner the southwest and that's not to

-After the ordeal, we back to the jail.
-Obie said he was going to put
+After the ordeal, we went back to the jail.
+Obie said he was to put

 us in the cell.
 Said, "Kid, I'm to put you in the cell, I want your

-and your belt."
+wallet and belt."
 And I said, "Obie, I can understand you wanting my

 want my belt for?"
 And he said, "Kid, we want any hangings."
 I

-said, "Obie, did you I was going to hang myself for littering?"
+said, "Obie, did you think I was to hang myself for littering?"

-Obie said he was making sure, and friends Obie was, he took out the
+Obie said he was sure, and friends Obie was, cause he took out the

-toilet seat so I couldn't hit myself over the and drown, and he took
+seat so I couldn't hit myself over the head and drown, and he took

-was making sure, and it was four or five hours later that Alice
+was making sure, and it was about four or five later that Alice

 (remember Alice?
-It's a song about Alice), Alice came by and a few
+It's a song about Alice), came by and with a few

-and didn't get up the next morning, when we all had to go to court.
+and didn't get up until the next morning, we all had to go to court.

-We walked in, sat down, Obie came in with the twenty seven
+We walked in, sat down, came in with the twenty seven eight-by-ten

 of each one, sat down.
 Man in said, "All rise."
 We all stood up,